 m3.so [with argument “0” or “1”]

 NCCIC recommends administrators review bash history logs of all users with root privileges.
-Administrators can find commands entered by users in the bash history logs; these would indicate the execution of scripts on the switch application server.
+Administrators can find commands entered by users in the bash history logs; these would indicate the execution of malicious code on the switch application server.
 Administrators should log and monitor all commands.

 The U.S. Government recommends that network administrators review MAR-10201537 for IOCs related to the HIDDEN COBRA FASTCash campaign, identify whether any of the provided IOCs fall within their organization’s network, and—if found—take necessary measures to remove the malware.